 After successful completion Pre-test scheme, an eligibility certificate shall be issued the student.
 A student shall get eligibility certificate at least two months ahead of examination date or before last date of exam form submission date.
-A prescribed eligibility certificate is provided as per Annexure 14.

 A student must get eligibility certificate within 3 years from the date of registration.
 Failure to get eligibility certificate is subject to cancellation of registration.
 However, such a student can re-register with the institute as de-novo.